kartik-v/yii2-datecontrol/README.md

 for extension break if you do not wish to auto update dependencies.

 With version v1.2.0 this extension now depends on the new Krajee jQuery library [php-date-formatter](http://plugins.krajee.com/php-date-formatter).
 The extension can thus now easily read date & time stamps consistently in ONE format (PHP DateTime) across the client and server.
+However, it is recommended to use `ajaxConversion` if you need seamless integration with PHP DateTime functions like timezone support.

 ## Why Date Control?

-> Version 1.3.0 has been released.
+> Version 1.5.0 has been released.
 Refer [CHANGE LOG](https://github.com/kartik-v/yii2-datecontrol/blob/master/CHANGE.md) for details.

 When working with the great Yii Framework, one of the most common observations I had was the need to have a proper control on the date settings.
 The date settings for each
 Yii application, are unique to each application and region.
 Most Yii developers or users almost always need an option of displaying date and time in ONE specific format,